ayonli/ngrpc/README.md

 *NOTE: this package uses [@hyurl/grpc-async](https://github.com/hyurl/grpc-async) to make life with* *gRPC easier.*

-*NOTE: The NPM package only contains the minimal file base,* *[go to GitHub for this Doc](https://github.com/ayonli/ngrpc) and the related files.*
+*NOTE: the NPM package only contains the minimal file base,* *[go to GitHub for this Doc](https://github.com/ayonli/ngrpc) and the related files.*
 *By combining these files, this project itself serves as an example of using NgRPC in real world.*